How to Wear a Suit: Essential Etiquette and Styling Tips

 Don’t Match Your Tie With Your Pocket Square

-While your tie and pocket square should complement each other, avoid matching them exactly.
-Opt instead for coordinating colors, patterns, or textures to add visual interest and dimension to your outfit.
 For example, if your tie features a bold pattern, choose a pocket square in a complementary solid color.
 A solid tie with a boldly patterned pocket square can add a pop.
 Have a little more fun when going without a necktie however the white linen square in your suit breast welt is most tasteful.
 Contrary to the rule; The Duke of Windsor had impeccable style and mixed many patterns.

 Match Your Belt & Shoe Color